mindwanders1993/selenium-youtube-scrapper/README.md

 # selenium-youtube-scrapper
-Scrape trending videos on Youtube
+Scrape trending videos on Youtube using Selenium and AWS Lambda